fireinrain/github-trending/TrendsHist.md

 ## C++

+* 【2024-10-19】[shader\-slang / slang](https://github.com/shader-slang/slang) - Making it easier to work with shaders
 * 【2024-10-16】[OSGeo / PROJ](https://github.com/OSGeo/PROJ) - PROJ \- Cartographic Projections and Coordinate Transformations Library
 * 【2024-10-09】[dalathegreat / Battery-Emulator](https://github.com/dalathegreat/Battery-Emulator) - This software enables EV battery packs to be used for stationary storage in combination with solar inverters.
 * 【2024-10-07】[multitheftauto / mtasa-blue](https://github.com/multitheftauto/mtasa-blue) - Multi Theft Auto is a game engine that incorporates an extendable network play element into a proprietary commercial single-player game.